ameyer95/antidote-1/aec/README.txt

 #### 2.1.2 Example Usage: Proving Poisoning Robustness

-In the Getting Started section, we invoked the tool to classify a particular test set instance of an iris using `bin/main -f data iris -d 2 -t 0`.
+In the Getting Started Guide, we invoked the tool to classify a particular test set instance of an iris using `bin/main -f data iris -d 2 -t 0`.
 This performed the concrete learning algorithm described in our paper, Section 3.3 (this is the "DTrace" from Figure 4).